yutannihilation/string2path/README.md

 Installation
 ------------

+If you are using Windows, you are lucky.
+Because this repository provides pre-compiled binary for you, you don’t need to install Rust toolchain.

-You need to have Rust toolchain installed.
+Otherwise, you need to have Rust toolchain installed before trying to install this package.
 See
 <a href="https://www.rust-lang.org/tools/install" class="uri">https://www.rust-lang.org/tools/install</a>
 for the installation instructions.

-After that, you should be able to install this package from GitHub.

     # install.packages("devtools")
     devtools::install_github("yutannihilation/string2path")